rust-lang/rust/text/0000-deprecate-anonymous-parameters.md

 not produce compiler warnings by default.
 This will make the update process more gradual, but will delay the benefits of deprecation.

+### Automatic transition

+Rustfmt and IntelliJ Rust can automatically change anonymous parameters to `_`.
+However it is better to manually add real names to make it obvious what name is expected on the `impl` side.

 # Drawbacks
 [drawbacks]: #drawbacks